popart/c-example/README.md

 c-example
 =========

-Source code from a Gameboy Advance game written in C.
+Source code from a Gameboy Advance game written in C (school project).

+Code is in tutorial.c and main.c.